unicef-polymer/etools-dexie-caching/README.md

 };
 ```

 To mark an endpoint as cacheable you have to set the `exp` property and one of `cachingKey`, `cacheTableName` or `sharedDbCachingKey`.
+If just `exp` property is provided, `cachingKey` will automatically be set to the url of the endpoint.

  Set the `cachingKey` property if you want to cache the endpoint response in the default table `ajaxDefaultDataTable` and 'cachingKey' will be the row identifier used to retrieve the data.
 The cached data will have the following format: